List of Warriors characters: Skywatcher

 Former elder of SkyClan and descendant of ancient SkyClan.
 Delivered an important prophecy to Firestar before dying.

 SkyClan's Destiny

 SkyClan's Destiny details the struggles of SkyClan leader Leafstar after Firestar leaves.

 Hawkwing

 Second deputy of modern SkyClan.
 With Pebbleshine, he fathers Twigbranch and Violetshine.

 Pebbleshine

 Hawkwing's mate and mother of Twigbranch and Violetshine.
 She was captured by humans and died shortly after giving birth to her kits.

 A Vision of Shadows

 Tree

-SkyClan mediator.
+SkyClan mediator, formerly of the Sisters.
 Mates with Violetshine, with whom he has Rootspring.
 He can talk to ghosts.

 Violetshine

 SkyClan warrior, daughter of Hawkwing and Pebbleshine.
 Lived in ShadowClan and Darktail's group for a time.

 The Broken Code

 Rootspring

 Played a major part in defeating Ashfur.
-He can talk to ghosts.
+Like his father, Tree, he can talk to ghosts.
 He fell in love with Bristlefrost.

+Changing Skies

+Starlingpaw

+SkyClan apprentice and protagonist of the ninth arc.

 Ancient SkyClan

 Members of SkyClan while or after it was driven from the forest.

 Cloudstar

 Leader of SkyClan when it was driven from the forest.